EBSQ Examinations

 Fellowship of the European Board of Surgery

-A candidate successfully passing the Eligibility and Examination will be qualified as: Fellow of the European Board of Surgery – F.E.B.S.
-Trauma Surgery.
+A candidate successfully passing the Eligibility and Examination of Part 2 will be qualified as: Fellow of the European Board of surgery (FEBS) in Trauma Surgery.

 At present, the fellowship of itself has no automatic legal recognition in the European Union or any other country.
 Individual recognition of qualifications by the national authorities is supported by the EBSQ committee and the number of countries officially adopting the Board exam is continuously rising.
 The future perspective of this European diploma is to be seen in unanimous legalization within the ongoing project of the European harmonization process of medical education.